dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 ![](images/C03.svg)

 Cut the rafters to size using the dimensions provided (C.03A).
 Make sure to cut notches in four of the rafters for the outriggers to sit into (C.03C).
-To remove the notches, adjust the *Circular Saw* to the depth required and cut multiple grooves until it is easy to use a *Chisel* and *Hammer* to remove the excess.
+To remove the notches, adjust the *Battery Powered Handheld Circular Saw* to the depth required and cut multiple grooves until it is easy to use a *Chisel* and *Hammer* to remove the excess.

-Pre-assemble three of the rafters, which connect to the outriggers, with the overhang blocking (C.03D) before lifting them into place.
+Pre-assemble three of the rafters, by connecting to the outriggers, with the overhang blocking (C.03D) before lifting them into place.
 Nail the rafter bottoms into the raised top plate and nail up from under the gable to secure the center rafter.
 Repeat for all four corners.
 See Rafter section for fastening.

 [![](blueprints/C03A.svg)](blueprints/C03A.pdf)